BriantOliveira/Personal-Notebook/ds.md

 ### **Data Mining**

-**Unsupervised Learning** - Analyze the dataset patterns of the dataset without any labels. \(Without you being the architech of the data\) Ex: K-mean
+**Unsupervised Learning** - Analyze the dataset patterns of the dataset without any labels.
+Without you being the architech of the data.\(Clusters/Reduction Analysis\) Ex: K-mean

 * Looking for patterns in your data
 * Looking for clusters in your data